MarkWattsBoomi/ui-component-file-downloader/README.md

 ## Extra Configuration

 You can add attributes to the component to control it's appearance: -

+- Title  - String - The tooltip shown when the download icon is hovered.
+"Download File" is the default.

 - Icon  - String - The name of a glyphicon to use as the download icon button e.g. "envelope".  "envelope" is the default.